 That’s the thing about sexual violence, in college especially.
 You want to pretend it didn’t happen or make excuses as to why you are to blame.
 You are too busy to process what actually happened.

 The Me Too movement has a survivor healing series that consists of virtual sessions led by healing practitioners, focused on introducing tools and practices that can help navigate crisis and trauma as you begin to rebuild a sense of safety, joy, and healing.
 Survivors are resilient and brave.

 The series is meant to be an opportunity to add to the skills and tools you already have and use every day to navigate your own personal triggers.
 Survivors can share their stories as a tool of empowerment, learn how to navigate shame and guilt, and move on in their own unique healing journeys.

 If you are a survivor of sexual assault, you can contact the RAINN National Sexual Assault Hotline at 1-800-656-4673 to receive confidential support from a trained staff member at a local RAINN affiliate.

 K&T supports changing how women are treated sexually.

-Subscribe to our weekly newsletter below and be part of the K&T community.
+Subscribe and be part of the K&T community.